37 Things you need to do before your first trip to Italy

 How to Prepare for your first trip to Italy!

 Italy is one of the most beautiful countries in the world.
-The food, culture and landscape are all a part of what makes Italy so unique.
+The food, culture, and landscape are all a part of Italy’s uniqueness.
 If you have never been to Italy before, there are some things that you need to know before going on your first trip!
-In this blog post we will discuss 37 important things that every tourist should know about visiting Italy for the first time!
+In this blog post we will discuss 37 essential things that every tourist should know about visiting Italy for the first time!

-- The food in Italy is amazing!
-Pick the places that you want to eat at before going and make reservations if you will be there in the busy season.
+- The food in Italy is fantastic!
+Pick the places you want to eat before going and make reservations if you are there in the busy season.

 - Don’t forget that Italy is a Catholic country.
-You will see churches everywhere and people are very religious here, which means there are some important rules that every tourist should know when visiting churches such as dress codes (no tank tops or very short shorts for example) and no pictures allowed inside.
+You will see churches everywhere, and people are very religious here, which means there are some important rules every tourist should know when visiting churches, such as dress codes (no tank tops or very short shorts, for example) and no pictures allowed inside.

-- Italian food is famous all over the world for being delicious and hearty – this means that people usually eat twice as much here than they do in other countries!
-Make sure to leave room for dessert too because Italians love sweets like gelato (ice cream), Tiramisu, biscotti cookies, etc!
+- Italian food is famous all over the world for being delicious and hearty – this means that people usually eat twice as much here as they do in other countries!
+Make sure to leave room for dessert, too, because Italians love sweets like gelato (ice cream), Tiramisu, biscotti cookies, etc.!

-- You can often find live music playing on certain streets or squares around Italy so it’s worth exploring what’s happening where before deciding just one place to go out at night.
+- You can often find live music playing on certain streets or squares around Italy so it’s worth exploring what’s happening there before deciding just one place to go out at night.

-- Watching soccer games are very popular in Italy – if there is a game going on when you visit then make sure to take some time off of work and watch with your new best friends.
+- Watching soccer games are very popular in Italy – if there is a game going on when you visit, then take some time off of work and watch with your new best friends.

-- Do your research before booking hotels or Airbnb’s because prices can vary hugely depending on location.
+- Do your research before booking hotels or Airbnb because prices can vary hugely depending on location.

-- Pizza comes in different shapes, sizes and styles but they are all tasty!
-Order a pizza with mushrooms to try something different or just go for your favourite toppings like pepperoni, olives, ham etc.
+- Pizza comes in different shapes, sizes, and styles, but they are all tasty!
+Order a pizza with mushrooms to try something different, or just go for your favorite toppings like pepperoni, olives, ham etc.

 - Bike tours are offered in many cities and are a great way to see the city.
 But they aren’t for the faint of heart!